 - Gather witness contact information

-2. Seek Medical Attention After an Accident
+2. Seek Medical Attention after Accident

 After you are involved in an automobile accident or injury, seek medical attention as soon as possible.
 Injuries do not always appear right away, especially after a traumatic incident.
 This is especially true if someone is involved in a particularly severe auto accident.Immediately afterward, it is natural to experience a rush of adrenaline and shock.
 This is your body's natural way of eliminating pain so that you can get out of a dangerous situation.
 This bodily response is why people with serious injuries can do amazing feats in the heat of battle or some other traumatic event.
 Be sure to take photographs of any visible injuries—bruises, cuts, scrapes, and abrasions—you may have sustained.
 These types of injuries will heal with time and therefore documenting them to be used later in pursuing your personal injury claim is essential.
 Even if you do not think you are injured, you should still be seen by a medical professional right away.
 This is for two reasons.
 First, you may have an injury that you cannot see or feel at first.
-For example, an EMT may notice that you have signs of a concussion or .
+For example, an EMT may notice that you have signs of a concussion or whiplash.
 Second, in the event you start to feel pain later—which is quite likely—you will have proof that you saw a doctor right away.
-Insurance companies can often use a situation in which someone denies treatment at first against them as a supposed sign that “they weren't really injured.”
+Insurance companies can often use a situation in which someone denies treatment at first against them as a supposed sign “they weren't really injured.”

-Personal Injury Protection (PIP) BenefitsIndeed, if you do not seek medical treatment within the first 14 days after an auto accident, you may lose your entitlement to your $10,000 Personal Injury Protection (PIP) benefits available under your own auto insurance policy.
-When you do see a medical provider, you must be very explicit and thorough in providing the physician with information about each of the injuries and symptoms you are experiencing.
+Personal Injury Protection (PIP) BenefitsIndeed, if you do not seek medical treatment within the first 14 days after an auto accident, you may lose your entitlement to your $10,000.00 Personal Injury Protection (PIP) benefits available under your own auto insurance policy.
+When you do see a medical provider, it is critical that you are very explicit and thorough with providing to the physician each of the injuries and symptoms you are experiencing.
 Even if you do not feel a particular symptom or fact is relatively significant, thorough medical documentation of your injuries is the cornerstone of evidencing your claim to the insurance company.
 Even if you don't go to the hospital in the ambulance that arrives, you should still head straight there after all the other necessities are handled.
 You should also continue to seek necessary medical care if you are still experiencing ongoing symptoms.
 Just like a denial of emergency care after an injury can be used by the insurance company against you, gaps in medical care will also significantly damage your claim.

 3. Consult a Personal Injury Attorney